FreddyMurillo23/FreddyMurillo23/README.md

 <img src="/Appstore.png"height= 35 width=100>
 </a>
 </p>
 <p>GoPlayer is an innovative application designed to manage soccer leagues and view matches easily and efficiently.
-With <strong>GoPlayer</strong>, users can <strong>create and manage leagues, schedule matches, record results, and access real-time statistics. </strong> The user-friendly interface allows fans to follow their favorite teams and enjoy the excitement of soccer anytime, anywhere.</p>
+With <strong>GoPlayer</strong>, users can <strong>create and manage leagues, schedule matches, record results, and access real-time statistics. </strong></p>
 </div>

 </td>